blakadder/blog/_posts/2021-01-23-tasmota-tags.md

 ```

 ## Add Device to Home Assistant

 Make sure the device is discovered in Home Assistant under Tasmota integration.
-If everything is configured correctly, Home Assistant's **Configuration - Devices** list should have a device "RFID Reader" and will show only the default hidden entities.
+If everything is configured correctly, Home Assistant's **Configuration - Devices** list should have a device "RFID Reader".

 ![Device Card](/assets/images/tags/device_card_tags.jpg)

 ## Setup Tags Discovery

 To add the scanned tags to Home Assistant tags we have to create a discovery configuration message.

 This is that message written in yaml so it is easier to view and edit.
 Most of the configuration does not need to be changed and will be automatically populated when sent from a rule in Tasmota.